multiversx/mx-docs/docs/developers/nft-tokens.md

 * ESDTRoleNFTBurn : this role allows one to burn quantity of a specific NFT
 * ESDTRoleNFTUpdateAttributes : this role allows one to change the attributes of a specific NFT
 * ESDTRoleNFTAddURI : this role allows one add URIs for a specific NFT
-* ESDTTransferRole : this role enables transfer only to a specific address
+* ESDTTransferRole : this role enables transfer only to specified addresses.
+The addresses with the transfer role can transfer anywhere.

 For SFT:
 * ESDTRoleNFTCreate : this role allows one to create a new SFT